Life on Mars by Frank Thomas Smith

 "Yes, of course, and it's no laughing matter.
 Look, here's a picture she showed me, taken from Mars:"

 I turned back to Nuria, who was looking up at me with her almond-shaped eyes and a smallish smile.
-Gene must have gone bonkers if he was insisting in the poolroom that there was life on Mars because he really believed this girl, this Nuria, was a Martian.
+Gene must have gone bonkers if he was insisting in the poolroom that there was life on Mars because he really believed that this girl, this Nuria, was a Martian.
 I could hardly take it seriously though.
 "Do you go along with that, Nuria," I said, smiling back at her, "that you are a Martian?"

 "I do," she answered and it sounded like a marriage vow.
 My heart skipped an octave as I wondered if these people could possibly be serious.
 Gene was the kind of oaf who believed in UFOs and ESP and drank carrot juice for breakfast, which didn't seem to do his complexion much good.
 He'd believe anything.
 But the girl looked intelligent and, well, good.
 The problem with good is that it's usually mated with innocence, which isn't a practical quality for our times.